Binteldata/Horror_Python/README.md

 * **Left: Open the chest.**  The voice chuckles, a cold, slithering sound.
-"Curious... very well."
+"Curious... very well." what do you do? --> Answer: Take out your phone and turn on the flashlight OR Run towards the exit
 * **Right: Yell for help.**  Silence.
 The shadows seem to writhe in response, drawing closer.
 * **Stay Silent.**  The voice grows impatient.
 "Time is of the essence, little one.
 Choose!"